Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Results and analysis

 \subsection{\arctic analysis}

 \myparagraph{Egocentric-allocentric comparison} \refFig{fig:ego_allo_ratio}a compares the performance between egocentric and allocentric views.
-In particular, we compute a ratio between the metric values of the egocentric and allocentric view to indicates how many times the egocentric view is more difficult than the allocentric.
+In particular, we compute a ratio between the metric values of the egocentric and allocentric view to measure the extent of difficulty for the egocentric view compared to the allocentric view.
 Since success rate is a metric whose value is positively correlated to performance, we take its reciprocal ratio.
 We average the ratios across methods and actions.

-We observe that hand-pose related metrics such as MPJPE and ACC$_h$ are less than 1.0 on average (see blue color cells), meaning the the egocentric view is easier than allocentric view.
+We observe that hand pose-related metrics such as MPJPE and ACC$_h$ are less than 1.0 on average (see blue color cells), meaning the the egocentric view is easier than allocentric view.
 This is because most allocentric cameras in \arctic are meters away from the subject while the egocentric camera is often close-up, offering higher hand visibility.
 Relative translation metrics between hand and object such as MRRPE$_{rl}$ are also easier in the egocentric view because estimating translation is more difficult from further cameras.

-Object reconstruction performance faces unique challenges, as indicated by the red color cells.
-In the egocentric view, reconstructing accurate object surfaces, articulation (AAE), and hand-object contact (CDev) is notably more difficult.
-This increased challenge stems from objects being frequently positioned at the image edges and obscured by human arms in the egocentric perspective.
-Additionally, object poses exhibit greater diversity in the egocentric view compared to the allocentric view due to varying camera angles and occlusions.
-In detail, while a static camera uses consistent camera extrinsics across a sequence, an egocentric camera's extrinsics change with each frame, leading to a higher diversity in the camera-view object \sixD poses.
-This diversity makes object pose estimation more challenging in egocentric views. \refFig{fig:failure_cases} illustrates these challenges using the best performing method \RWTH.
-Despite reasonable hand poses, object poses are significantly affected by occlusions from hands and arms, and the egocentric view undergoes considerable changes in a sequence.
+Object reconstruction performance faces unique challenges, as highlighted by the red cells.
+In the egocentric view, it is notably more difficult to reconstruct accurate object surfaces, articulation (AAE), and hand-object contact (CDev).
+This increased difficulty arises because objects are often positioned at the image edges and obscured by human arms.
+Additionally, object poses exhibit greater diversity in the egocentric view due to varying camera angles and occlusions.
+While a static camera maintains consistent camera extrinsics across a sequence, an egocentric camera's extrinsics change with each frame, resulting in higher diversity in camera-view object 6D poses.
+This diversity complicates object pose estimation in egocentric views. \refFig{fig:failure_cases} illustrates these challenges using the best-performing method, \RWTH.
+Despite achieving reasonable hand poses, object poses are significantly impacted by occlusions from hands and arms, and the egocentric view undergoes substantial changes throughout a sequence.